NeuroTechX/ntx_slack_archive/general.md

  >I can't get an account unless I'm affiliated with an institution or company that does research.
 I'm not.
 But after the whole process of applying as an individual, they put you on a wait list and say you can get off of it by giving them the account emails of people you know that use it.
 Ugh.

+3/7/2017 8:02 PM

+ **w** :

+ >They apparently don't even notify the people you list.
+So why do they need to know and how do they use that information?